|Body And Neck:|

-In the electronic department, the guitar utilizes a set of Jackson humbucker pickups with ceramic magnets combined with a three-way toggle switch, and controls for Tone and Volume.
-Standard stuff, yes, and it works like a charm.
+Starting in the electronics department, the JS32 utilizes a set of Jackson-designed high-output humbuckers with ceramic magnets, combined with a three-way toggle switch, and master controls for tone and volume.
+Nothing particularly special here, but it all works like a charm.

-Value for money is one of the stronger points of this guitar and definitely one of the key factors that landed the JS32 on our list of best guitars for heavy metal.
-If you like spicy hot lead licks and crunchy licks, this is definitely an option to consider.
-And seeing that we are in the so-called “under $500” domain, this is nothing short of a bargain.
-Thumbs up from here!
+Value for money is one of the stronger points of this guitar and definitely one of the key factors that lands the JS32 on our list of the best guitars for heavy metal.
+If you want a thick metal sound, killer visuals and a highly-playable neck, you won’t go far wrong.
+It’s nothing short of a bargain!

 For more info about the Jackson JS32 Rhoads, click here.